Linkin Park: Side projects and Minutes to Midnight (2004–2007)

-2008–2011: A Thousand Suns
+A Thousand Suns (2008–2011)

 In May 2009, Linkin Park announced they were working on a fourth studio album, which was planned to be released in 2010.
 Shinoda told IGN that the new album would be 'genre-busting,' while building off of elements in Minutes to Midnight.
 He also mentioned that the album would be more experimental and "hopefully more cutting-edge".
 Bennington also addressed the media to confirm that Rick Rubin would return to produce the new album.
 The band later revealed the album would be called A Thousand Suns.
 While working on the new album, Linkin Park worked with successful film composer Hans Zimmer to produce the score for Transformers: Revenge of the Fallen.
 The band released a single for the movie, titled "New Divide".
 Joe Hahn created a music video for the song, which featured clips from the film.
 On June 22, Linkin Park played a short set in Westwood Village after the premier of the movie.
 After completing work for Transformers: Revenge of the Fallen, the band returned to the studio to finalize their album.